 Advertisement

-Elizabeth Hurley, Sir Elton John, and Sadie Frost are among a group of seven people who allege that the publication, which is owned by Associated Newspapers Ltd, has used methods such as phone hacking and “blagging” to obtain stories.
+This month, Harry, Elizabeth Hurley, Sir Elton John and his husband David Furnish, Sadie Frost, Sir Simon Hughes, and Baroness Doreen Lawrence alleged that the Daily Mail has used methods such as phone hacking and “blagging” to obtain stories.

 The publisher, which also runs Mail on Sunday, has denied these claims.